clicknium/clicknium-docs/doc/api/python/webdriver/browser/browsertab/find_element.md

         locator_variables: dict = {}
     ) -> WebElement***

- Initialize UI element by the given locator in current open browser.
+ Initialize UI element by the given locator in currently open browser.

 >**Remarks:**
 Use the following method,